Vanilla-Renewed-Team/Vanilla-Renewed/README.md

-Hello and welcome to better vanilla!
+Hello and welcome to Vanilla Renewed!

 We do have winget implementation for fully automatic instillation just open CMD/CLI/Powershell and type "Winget install Xanthus58.XansBetterVanilla"